Hilton Sandton: History

 During the 1990s Sandton emerged as Johannesburg’s new financial centre, and local developer the Cavaleros Group commissioned a large hotel at 138 Rivonia Road to serve the growing number of business travelers.
 The building was completed in late 1997 and opened on November 1st with a ceremony attended by the Prince of Wales and his son Prince Harry.
 In his speech the prince quipped that he was unaccustomed to opening hotels and asked guests to forgive him if he did not “do it in the approved fashion”.

-The opening coincided with a period of corporate expansion at Hilton Group plc under chief executive Peter George.
-In 1997 George helped engineer a strategic alliance between Hilton International and Hilton Group plc, facilitating cross-marketing and giving Hilton International greater access to the North American reservations system.
-The alliance enabled Hilton to grow its international footprint, and the Sandton property became a flagship of the brand’s presence in southern Africa.

 On Wednesday, August 23, 2023, Prime Minister Sheikh Hasina held a courtesy call with Chinese President Xi Jinping at the Hilton Sandton.

 Hilton Sandton quickly established itself as one of the largest hotels in Johannesburg.
 It became a popular venue for conferences, product launches and social functions, attracting airline crews and corporate travelers at a time when Sandton City and the Johannesburg Stock Exchange were consolidating the suburb’s reputation as an economic hub.
 Over the decades the hotel hosted guests attending major events at the Sandton Convention Centre and provided meeting space for local businesses.